Our Process

 The resulting sweet liquid, called beer, contains an alcohol content of between five and nine percent by volume.
 Distilling can now begin.

-The Distillation
+Distillation

-The Aging
+Aging

-Añejo – carefully aged for 12-months and beyond
+Añejo – carefully aged for 12-months.

-Blanco – perfectly smooth right after distilling is complete
+Blanco – perfectly smooth right after distilling is complete.